-The Top Switch Software Versions pie chart and graph of the Inventory - Switches Report display the most-used switch software versions in your network, and show the number of switches using each version.
+The Top Switch Software Versions donut chart and graph of the Inventory - Switches Report display the most-used switch software versions in your network, and show the number of switches using each version.

-Use the drop-down menu to specify the time granularity.
-If you hover over the line graph or the pie chart, a pop-up appears containing the details on the selected data points.
-Click any of the colored squares to toggle display of the switch in the line graph.
+Use the menu to specify the time granularity.
+If you pause the pointer over the donut chart and the line graph, an information box is displayed containing the details on the selected data points.
+Click any of the colored squares to display the selected switch details in the line graph.

-FIGURE 81 Inventory - Switches Report: Top Switch Software Versions
+FIGURE 83 Inventory - Switches Report: Top Switch Software Versions Tile

-Click the gear icon to select the list of columns to display.
+Click the gear icon ( ) to select the columns to display, and click any column heading to sort the table by that column.
 The table is sorted on the top switch software version by default.
-Click any column heading to sort by that value.
-You can also select the top 10 (default value), 20, 50, or 100 clients to display, or display all switch models.
+You can select the top 10 (default value), 20, 50, or 100 software versions to display, or display all of the software versions.
 The number of rows per page is defined by the Rows per Page option in the table settings menu.

-FIGURE 82 Inventory - Switches Report: Top Switch Software Versions (table)
+FIGURE 84 Inventory - Switches Report: Top Switch Software Versions Table

-Top Switch Models tile
+Top Switch Models Tile

-The Top Switch Models pie chart and line graph of the Inventory - Switches Report display the model type that is most often used in your network.
+The Top Switch Models donut chart and line graph of the Inventory - Switches Report display the model type that is most often used in your network.